kahinimehta/SocialRecognitionTask/script.md

 "When you see this screen, press Return" — *keyboard* — "or tap BEGIN" — *touch screen* — " when you're ready to start the next collection."

 ---

+### Study-to-Recognition Transition (Within Each Block)
+**Display says:**
+"STUDYING COLLECTION IMAGES COMPLETE!

+Now switching to the sorting phase.

+You will see MORE images again and rate them with [Amy/Ben]."

+**Display shows:** CONTINUE button.
+(Shown after the 10 study images, before the 10 recognition trials in each block.)

+**What to say:**
+"You've finished viewing the collection.
+Now you'll see more images—including repeats and similar ones—and rate each one with your partner."

+---

+### Block Summary (After Each Block)
+**Display says:**
+"Collection X Complete!

+The in-house curator scored this collection Y points out of a total of 10 points!"

+**Display shows:** CONTINUE button.
+(Shown after the 10 recognition trials in each block.)

+**What to say:**
+"That's the end of this collection.
+Press CONTINUE to move on."

+---

+### Cumulative Points (End of Experiment)
+**Display says:**
+"The in-house curator scored all your collections X points out of a total of 100 points!"

+**Display shows:** CONTINUE button.

+---

+### Leaderboard
+**Display shows:**
+"AMY'S EMPLOYEE RANKING & LEADERSHIP BOARD" with a ranked list of participant names (and current participant).
+CONTINUE button.

+---

+### Final Message
+**Display says:**
+"COLLECTION SORTING COMPLETE!

+Total time: X minutes (Y seconds)

+Amy thanks you for helping sort the collection!"

+**Display shows:** CONTINUE button.
+After pressing CONTINUE, the screen closes on its own.

+---

 ***Important:***
 Make sure participants get all the way to the end of the task.
-If they do, there should be no more buttons and the screen should close on its own.
-If this does not happen, the data will not get pushed.
+After the final CONTINUE on the last screen, the display closes automatically.
+If it does not close, the data may not get pushed.

 ## Notes for Experimenters

 - **Timing**: 7 s per slider and switch/stay
 - **Controls**: Touch — tap once on slider, SUBMIT.
 Keyboard — LEFT/RIGHT repeatedly (holding won't work), Return.
 Switch/stay: LEFT = STAY, RIGHT = SWITCH
 - **Blocks**: 1–3, 6–7 = Amy; 4–5, 8–10 = Ben.
 Partner switches before blocks 4, 6, 8
 - **Practice**: 3 shapes, Carly only.
-Real task: Amy/Ben, THINGS photos
+Real task: Amy/Ben, THINGS photos.
+Experimental trials show "Image X of 10" above the slider.
 - **Localizer** (if run): 200 images, 20 questions (trials 10, 20, …).
 "Enter participant ID".
 LEFT = YES, RIGHT = NO. 10 s timeout.
 See `TASK_DESCRIPTION.md`.

 ---